 Everyone knows the longest day of the year is in June, but in the Highlands it’s even longer than other parts of the UK further south.
 In fact it hardly gets dark at all!
 It stays light until 11pm and even at 1am it isn’t properly dark.
 And then it gets light again at 3am!
-Given that there are so many great outdoors things to do in the Highlands, it makes June the best month in the Highlands for daylight hours to do everything you want to do in a day!
+Given that there are so many great outdoors things to do in the Highlands, it makes June the best month in the Scottish Highlands for daylight hours to do everything you want to do in a day!

-Best Month for Trout Fishing
+3. Trout Fishing

 The trout fishing only really hots up in the Highlands when the temperature warms and the fly life starts in May and June.
 Around Eagle Brae the trout go on the back foot when their bigger cousins the salmon arrive from the sea in July.
 This makes June the best month for trout fishing around Eagle Brae in both the lochs and the rivers.